GameServerManagers/LinuxGSM-Docs/On-Boot.md

 After a reboot, any game server that has a "started" status will be started on boot.
 Servers that were manually stopped will remain stopped.

-Example (as root; replace "username" and "gameserver" accordingly):
 ````bash
 crontab -e
 @reboot su - username -c '/home/username/gameserver monitor' > /dev/null 2>&1